cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 We note that this document does not change the structure of the MLS tree, or the contents of messages sent in the course of an MLS session.
-It only modifies the local state stored at light clients, and changes how each light client downloads and checks group message.
+It only modifies the local state stored at light clients, and changes how each light client downloads and checks group messages.
-The only modifications required for standard clients are related to the negotation of an MLS extension, and additional data they need to send with each commit.
-Furthermore, we note that the changes in this documnt only affect the component of MLS that manages, synchronizes, and authenticates public group state.
+The only modifications required for standard clients are related to the negotiation of an MLS extension, and additional data they need to send with each commit.
+Furthermore, we note that the changes in this document only affects the component of MLS that manages, synchronizes, and authenticates the public group state.
 It does not affect the TreeKEM key establishment or the application message sub-protocols.

 The rest of the documemt defines the